 Pray 3-13 times per day: Father, thank you for forgiving me.
 Give me the strength to forgive ______ who hurt me.

-Let’s continue to watch people who quit smoking to see how they did it.
+Let’s continue to watch people who are quitting smoking to see how they did it.
 TJ wrote in his journal things that he does that leads him to smoking.

 To change his thinking Tom decided to read Experiencing God by Henry Blackaby.
 It might change your life to try something like that.

 Sue is trying to memorize the principal that she will not gain extra pleasure (for the month) by going back to her addiction.
 When she is tempted by smoking she is telling herself; if I give in to this temptation I will not get more pleasure, I will just increase the pleasure now and decrease it later.
 And that will come with a severe price.

 Instead find other ways to enjoy life that will help you quit smoking.
 Learning how to pray can bring you great joy.
 Read the Bible, read Christian books which can help you find your purpose.
 Today make it your goal to replace your addiction pleasure (which comes with pain) with the pleasure of trying to help the people around you and by trying to bring them joy.

 I want to recommend two activities for you.
 First make a list of other pleasurable activities to do instead of your addiction.
 Refer to this list when you are tempted and do one of the activities instead of the addictive behavior.